Golden Age of Argentine cinema: 1942–1955: Industry crisis and state intervention

 Throughout the 1930s, the Argentine state had remained largely on the sidelines of the development of the film industry.
-This situation began to change with the overthrow of President Castillo in a 1943 military coup.
+This situation began to change following the 1943 military coup.
 By ushering in a nationalist government that rejected liberal economic principles, the coup laid the groundwork for the state to protect the Argentine film industry.
 The new military government created the Undersecretariat of Information and Press of the Presidency, which included a General Directorate of Public Shows with three divisions: Cinema, Theater and Control.
-As noted by Peña: "As happened in subsequent legislation, the law creating this Undersecretariat begins by guaranteeing "the dignity of the right to free expression of ideas" but goes on to detail the various mechanisms it foresees for not doing so.
-The agency regulated the production of news programs, the content of which became closely dependent on state policy, although it had not previously been characterized as confrontational either."
 After the end of World War II, the United States still maintained its raw film stock restrictions on Argentina.
 Faced with a shortage of raw film stock, studios attempted negotiations with domestic theater chains for improved terms; when these negotiations faltered, the matter was escalated to Juan Domingo Perón's Secretariat of Labor and Welfare.
 In response, Perón issued a decree favoring the studios, instituting a percentage rental system and mandating a quota of Argentine films to be shown in theaters.
-This decree, with slight modifications, would significantly shape the film industry following Perón's presidential election in 1946.
+This decree, with slight modifications, would significantly shape the film industry following Perón's election to the presidency in 1946.

 Eva Duarte (soon-to-be wife of Juan Perón) and Armando Bó in La cabalgata del circo (1945), directed by Mario Soffici and produced by Estudios San Miguel.

-A 1947 law mandated that domestic films constitute 25% of screen time in first-run porteño theaters and 40 percent elsewhere in the country.
+A 1947 law mandated that domestic films constitute 25% of screen time in first-run porteño theaters and 40% elsewhere in the country.
 Simultaneously, the Banco de Crédito Industrial initiated financing options for domestic film producers, while producers also received a substantial subsidy funded by a minor fee added to ticket prices.
 Through the implementation of this law, the established legal and official parameters for the development of the Argentine film industry were set.
-Although these measures didn't restore international sales, they successfully revitalized film production levels: in 1950, the industry released fifty-six films, finally reaching the peak it had attained in 1942.
-Peña noted that, "although it was highly questioned after the 1955 coup, no subsequent legislation to date has been able to improve its advantages or avoid its disadvantages.
-Argentina was not the only country in the world that had to design public policies to preserve its cinema, as almost all European countries had to do the same to try to limit the advance of American cinema in the immediate post-war years.
+Although these measures didn't restore international sales, they successfully revitalized film production levels: in 1950, the industry released 56 films, finally reaching the peak it had attained in 1942.